Tanzania: Transport

 Most transport in Tanzania is by road, with road transport constituting over 75 per cent of the country's freight traffic and 80 percent of its passenger traffic.
 The Cairo-Cape Town Highway passes through Tanzania.
 The 181191 km road system is in generally poor condition.
 Tanzania has two railway companies: TAZARA, which provides service between Dar es Salaam and Kapiri Mposhi (in a copper-mining district in Zambia), and Tanzania Railways Limited, which connects Dar es Salaam with central and northern Tanzania.
 Rail travel in Tanzania often entails slow journeys with frequent cancellations or delays, and the railways have a deficient safety record.

-In Dar es Salaam, there is a huge project of rapid buses, Dar Rapid Transit (DART) which connects suburbs of Dar es Salaam city.
+Dar es Salaam has a huge project of rapid buses, Dar Rapid Transit (DART), that connects suburbs of Dar es Salaam city.
 The development of the DART system consists of six phases and is funded by the African Development Bank, the World Bank and the Government of Tanzania.
 The first phase began in April 2012, and it was completed in December 2015 and launched operations in May 2016.

 Tanzania has four international airports, along with over 120 small airports or landing strips.
 Airport infrastructure tends to be in poor condition.
 Airlines in Tanzania include Air Tanzania, Precision Air, Fastjet, Coastal Aviation, and ZanAir.
+On February 14, 2026, Tanzania signed a memorandum of understanding with Liberia to increase the maritime industry of Tanzania with a sharing of Liberia's maritime expertise.

+Road traffic in Tanzania is regulated under the Road Traffic Act (Chapter 168), which came into force on 13 January 1974 and provides for the control and regulation of road traffic, vehicle registration, and driver licensing, with enforcement carried out by the Tanzania Police Force.
+The Act was most recently amended by the Road Traffic (Amendment) Act, 2021.
+The Tanzania Police Force also operates an electronic Traffic Management System (TMS), which allows drivers to check and pay outstanding traffic fines online, via USSD code, or through a mobile application, with payments processed through the government's electronic payment gateway (GePG).